oetterer/test/docs/contributing.md

 ### Report bugs, ask for features

 You may help by reporting bugs and feature requests.
-Before you do, please make sure you run the latest version of BootstrapComponents.
+Before you do, please make sure you run the latest version of BootstrapComponents and you are not about to address a [known-issue][known-issues].
 Then check if a corresponding open bug already exists on the list of [open bugs][open bugs] and if you have new information, comment on it.
 If the bug is not yet reported, [open a new bug report][report bugs].